ptrml/polynotice/README.md

 Example:

 By subscribing to <b>notice::products::pants</b> you will receive notifications published on <b>notice::products::pants</b>, but you will also receive notifications published on <b>notice::products::pants::cotton_pants</b> and <b>notice::products::pants::nylon_pants</b> .
-And by subscribing to notice, you will receive all published notifications.
+And by subscribing to say <b>notice</b>, you will receive all published notifications.

+You are free to construct your own channel nomenclature.
 <br><br><br>
 ## Customization
 Edit Vue components in <b>assets/js/polynotice/components</b> for a custom look and feel.